MatthewHq/leetcode/Find Duplicate File in System/Whiteboards/boardText.md

 I'm going to be lazy and add another layer besides size of categorization which I will dub, "lazy hash" which will simply add the value of each character into a singular value to further group the content of each file

+This ended up working pretty well as its a very passive way of hashing through our input without much more space or computation added in

+With our size and lazy hash we can turn the following input into the following structure

+input:<br>
+``["root/a 1.txt(abcd) 2.txt(efgh)","root/c 3.txt(abcd)", "root/c/d 4.txt(efgh)", "root 4.txt(efgh)"]``<br>

+output<br>
+``{4: {394: [[0, 0, 11, 13, 16], [1, 0, 11, 13, 16]], 410: [[0, 19, 23, 25, 28], [2, 0, 13, 15, 18], [3, 0, 9, 11, 14]]}}``

+notice how there is 1 key to the size layer, that is size '4', and 2 keys to the hash layer that is '394' and '410'

+Our hash isn't perfect though and thus we must compare the subdivided groups amongst themselves.
+This has the potential for the highest scaling runtime which is why I ended up adding the lazy hash to mitigate it.
+Further hash research and consideration would have to be done to get some better optimzation, something I'm thinking could be some sort of recursion or splitting up of the content